Series: Here There Be Dragons

 “I can’t tell you.
 I just promised Reed the same thing that I did Lady Tria.
 I hold their secrets until the secrets are no longer secret.”

 Aaron turned his head and looked at the door to the bathroom.
 He could feel the magic in the room settling.
-Reed wasn’t as scared and he was getting better control of the flare up.
-Still he wanted to know what scared him so bad that he’d actually lost that much control.
+Reed wasn’t as scared, and Reed was getting better control of the flare up.
+Still, he wanted to know what scared him so bad that he’d actually lost that much control.

 When the Immortal got close to the boy, he slowed down his steps, he didn’t want to give the kid a fright.
-When he got right up to him, he crouched so as not to scare the kid.
+When he got right up to him, he crouched so as not to scare the child.
 The boy though wasn’t scared.
-He looked at Hotch with wide trusting brown eyes.
+He looked at Hotch with wide, trusting brown eyes.